FredKSchott/snowpack/www/_template/reference/configuration.md

 **Default**: `React.Fragment` (or `Fragment` if Preact import is detected)

-TODO: copy edit

-- Set the name of the used function to create JSX fragments.
+Set the name of the used function to create JSX fragments.

 ## config.testOptions

-TODO: entire section needs copy editing
-Configure your tests.
-See the section below for all options.
+Configure your tests

+TODO: is this enough? should we be more specific like "how Snowpack runs tests?"

 ### testOptions.files